rotundasoftware/backbone.subviews/README.md

 * When a parent view is re-rendered, existing subview objects are reused (state is preserved).
 * Automatically cleans up subviews by calling their `remove` method when parent view is removed.
 * Works seamlessly with [Backbone.Courier](https://github.com/rotundasoftware/backbone.courier) to bubble subview events to parent views.
-* Makes it easy to reuse small views, especially if you [organize your assets in bundles](https://github.com/rotundasoftware/cartero).
+* Makes it easy to reuse small views, especially if you [organize your assets into bundles](https://github.com/rotundasoftware/cartero).

 ## Usage